Vegetable & print CSA

 Combining handmade prints and organic, seasonal vegetables in our collaborative Vegetable & Print CSA is a unique take on the CSA model that highlights a relationship between art and farming that we feel has always existed.

 The guiding idea for the vegetable and print CSA is that both good food and art should be available and accessible to everyone.
 Printmaking practices enable artists to create duplicates and sell these editions at a relatively low cost.
-Including a print in each weekly CSA share will add an element of specialness, weaving cheap and accessible art into the fabric of the everyday.
+Including a print in a weekly CSA share adds an element of specialness, weaving cheap and accessible art into the fabric of the everyday.

-We imagine members collecting, framing, scrapbooking and gifting the prints that they receive every week for the 18-week period, and hope that the conversation between the vegetables, the time of the season and the corresponding prints will in turn elevate our members' experience of all of these things.
+We imagine members collecting, framing, scrapbooking and gifting the prints that they receive every week for the 20 week period, and hope that the conversation between the vegetables, the time of the season and the corresponding prints will in turn elevate our members' experience of all of these things.

 Why prints?